Frequently Asked Questions

 If you or your parents have a 529 account, the value is reported on the FAFSA and CSS Profile as a parental asset.
 This treatment provides a financial aid benefit since parental assets are assessed at a lower rate than student assets in the need analysis formula.

-How do international students apply for financial aid?
+How do current international students re-apply for financial aid?

 I am applying for the Peabody Double Degree Program.
 How does that impact the financial aid process?